canonical/feast-operators/docs/index.rst

 Charmed Feast documentation
 ===========================

-Charmed Feast is a fully managed, Charmed Operator-based deployment of the Feast feature store, built for seamless integration with Charmed Kubeflow.
+Charmed Feast is a fully managed, `charm <https://documentation.ubuntu.com/juju/3.6/reference/charm/#charm>`_-based deployment of the `Feast <https://docs.feast.dev/>`_ feature store, designed for seamless integration with `Charmed Kubeflow <https://charmed-kubeflow.io/>`_.

-It simplifies the deployment and life cycle management of Feast components using Juju, and connects directly to Kubeflow Notebooks, enabling feature registration and retrieval from a familiar ML environment.
+It simplifies the deployment and lifecycle management of Feast components using `Juju <https://juju.is/>`_, and connects directly to Kubeflow Notebooks, enabling feature registration and retrieval from a familiar Machine Learning environment.

 Charmed Feast helps data scientists and MLOps engineers bridge the gap between data engineering and model deployment, by streamlining feature management across training and inference workflows.

-This solution is ideal for teams using Charmed Kubeflow that need a robust, production-ready feature store with PostgreSQL backing both online and offline retrieval use cases.
+This solution is ideal for teams using Charmed Kubeflow that need a robust, production-ready feature store backed by PostgreSQL for both online and offline retrieval use cases.

 .. toctree::
    :hidden:
    :maxdepth: 2

    Tutorial </tutorial/index>
-   How-to guides </how-to/index>
+   How to </how-to/index>
    Explanation </explanation/index>

 In this documentation